Blog

 • Client base: The types of clients you serve have a say in the regulations you must comply with.
 For example, if your clients mainly use cloud assets to store their data or their business deals with software, they have to comply with SOC 2 or ISO 27001 (these are not mandatory, though).

 • Industry: Which industry you work in will also majorly influence what regulations apply to you.
-For example, if you are in the banking industry in the USA, you need to follow the U.S. banking regulations like The Bank Secrecy Act.
+For example, if you are in the banking industry in the USA, you need to follow the U.S. banking regulations like The Bank Secrecy Act and adhere to standards like PCI DSS.

 • Products: The nature of your products will introduce specific compliance requirements.
-For example, if you work in the healthcare industry, you must comply with HIPAA or HITRUST
+For example, if you operate in the healthcare or healthtech industry, you must comply with HIPAA or HITRUST

 Conduct functional gap analysis